mjswensen/mjswensen.com/blog/_posts/2023-03-18-how-to-set-up-a-wireguard-vpn-for-personal-use.md

 ## Step 1: spin up and connect to your cloud server

 Using your cloud provider of choice, provision a new server instance.
 Since the VPN will be for personal use only, inexpensive instances will work fine.
-Select any operating system that Wireguard supports; we'll assume Ubuntu for this tutorial.
+Select any operating system that WireGuard supports; we'll assume Ubuntu for this tutorial.

 Connect to your server via SSH as the `root` user.